API Reference

 Grammar

 Tables: thoughts, edges, embeddings, actions (singular forms accepted too).
-Operators: =, !=, >, <, >=, <=.
-String values are single-quoted.
+The command verb is case-insensitive.

 FIND